Top Things to do in Tanzania: Adventures and Experiences Every Traveler Must Try

 Destination Highlights

-Explore Historic Stone Town
+The Historic Stone Town

 A UNESCO World Heritage site, Stone Town is the cultural and historical heart of the island.
 You’ll wander through a labyrinth of narrow, winding alleyways, past towering coral-stone buildings, and marvel at the intricately carved wooden doors that tell tales of Swahili, Arabic, Persian, and European influences.

-Indulge in a Spice Tour
+The Spice Tour

 Zanzibar’s history is steeped in the spice trade.
 Take a guided tour to a local plantation and discover where cloves, nutmeg, cinnamon, and vanilla come from, touching, smelling, and tasting them fresh from the source.